Reitmania/pandemicsim/README.md

 This simulation was inspired by [this project](https://github.com/mani144/Covid19-Simulation-Godot).

 I decided to implement a 3D agent-based simulation of pandemic scenarios in the Godot game engine.
-This simulation could be used for an microscopical approach to analyze COVID-19.
+This simulation could be used for a microscopical approach to analyze COVID-19.

 - green colored agent:
 - red colored: infected, can infect other agents